 To serve flan, make sure that it is completely cooled.
 Run a thin knife around it to loosen, and then turn it over onto the plate.
 Remove ramekin slowly and carefully, allowing the caramel to run over the flan.
 Add fruit for decoration if wanted, and serve it either warm, cold, or at room temperature.
 It is creamiest when served warm.

 The most common question that flan lovers have is how to serve and store flan.
 Is it possible to refrigerate flan, and what is the best possible way to eat it?
-If you were wondering the same thing, don’t worry; we’ve got the answer to all your flan-related questions.
+If you were wondering the same thing, don’t worry; I’ve got the answer to all your flan-related questions.

 Flan’s origins can be traced back to Ancient Rome.
 Romans were the first ones who came up with the idea of cooking eggs and milk together and then covering that dessert with honey.
-The notion eventually migrated to Spain where it became a traditional dessert with caramel.
+The notion eventually migrated to Spain, where it became a traditional dessert with caramel.
 During the Spanish conquest, flan was brought to Latin America, and since then, it’s become a truly beloved dish among different nations in all regions of the continent.

 Over the years, many countries throughout the world have introduced a variety of flavorings, such as almond and citrus.
-Mexicans, for example, often include cinnamon in the mixture, and top the dish with local fruits which go well with flan’s taste.
+Mexicans, for example, often include cinnamon in the mixture, and top the dish with local fruits, which go well with flan’s taste.